 Public works departments operate within the context of local government.
 In the three-course government unit, the processes of state and local government are examined from a historical perspective.
 Practices are then reviewed in relation to state regulations.

 All participants in the Certified Public Works Manager Program must be high school graduates or hold a high school equivalency certificate.
 It is highly recommended that individuals entering the program have a minimum of three years of experience in supervision.

 All nine courses are required before taking the New Jersey State CPWM exam.
 This state licensing exam is administered by the Department of Community Affairs (DCA) in April and October of each year.
-The DCA application form is available at http://www.nj.gov/dca/divisions/dlgs/, or applicants can call 609-292-9757.
+The DCA application form is available at https://www.nj.gov/dca/divisions/dlgs/programs/certification.html.
 Completed applications must be received at DCA one month before the exam date.

 All applicants must:

 - Be a high school graduate or hold a high school equivalency certificate

 - Complete all nine public works manager courses offered by CGS

 - Have five years of supervisory experience as a public or private sector public works manager within the last 10 years